Chambras/azure-terraform-AKS/README.md

 It creates:

-* A new Resource Group.
+- A new Resource Group.
-* A VNet with 2 subnets.
+- A VNet with 2 subnets.
-* A Route table.
-* An AKS Cluster.
+- An AKS Cluster.

 ## Project Structure